 The Black College Fund Leads the Way

-One of the most significant ways The United Methodist Church helps make quality education accessible to all is through the Black College Fund (BCF).
-The fund supports the 11 historically black colleges and universities (HBCUS) related to the church – the largest number of black colleges and universities receiving funding from any church body in the United States.
+The United Methodist Church makes quality education more accessible through the Black College Fund, which supports 11 historically Black colleges and universities (HBCUs)—the largest number of Black colleges and universities funded by any church body in the United States.
+The Black College Innovation Fund builds on this legacy by supporting forward-thinking initiatives that enhance and sustain these institutions.

 A Legacy of Leadership